soluml/aem-use-sprite-plugin/README.md

 [![npm version](https://badge.fury.io/js/aem-use-sprite-plugin.svg)](http://badge.fury.io/js/aem-use-sprite-plugin)

 A wrapper plugin for [SVG Sprite Loader](https://github.com/JetBrains/svg-sprite-loader).
 This plugin generates a [JavaScript Use-API JS](https://experienceleague.adobe.com/docs/experience-manager-htl/using/htl/use-api-javascript.html) file containing the dynamically generated path(s) of your SVG sprites which can be used in your HTL/Sightly files.
+This is very useful if your clientlibs are dynamically named or if you prefer to provide hashes with your sprites.

 ## Example Configuration